Forming a US LLC from Canada: Complete Guide (2026)

 - Organizer name (can be the registered agent)

-- Principal office address (can be your Canadian address)
+- Principal office address (your Canadian address works)

-The LLC operating agreement is not filed with the state but is required by banks, payment processors, and the IRS.
+The operating agreement isn't filed with the state, but banks, payment processors, and the IRS all want to see it.
 Formation services include a template.
-Direct filers can use a template from the state bar association or an attorney.
+Direct filers can get one from the state bar association or an attorney.

-Canadian founders sometimes ask whether they need a Canadian business number or GST/HST registration before forming a US LLC.
-They do not.
-The US LLC is a separate legal entity.
-Canadian tax obligations arise from the income the LLC generates, not from the act of forming it.
+You do not need a Canadian business number or GST/HST registration before forming a US LLC.
+The LLC is a separate legal entity.
+Canadian tax obligations come from the income it generates, not the act of forming it.

 How does your structure score?